The video file does not need to be hosted by YouTube or Vimeo, you can directly upload from your device or from Dropbox.

 The audio component of any background video will not be included as many browsers will not play video automatically with audio included.

-The limit of 5MB has been set to ensure that the video loads quickly across all devices and network times (WIFI, Cellular data etc.)
+The limit of 15MB has been set to ensure that the video loads quickly across all devices and network times (WIFI, Cellular data etc.)

 See our guide here for ideas on trimming video that is too large or not optimized.

-- Select the second template from top-left with the video thumbnail playing
+Select the second template from top-left with the video thumbnail playing or